LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 spatio-temporal diffusion based on the [Bielejec et al., 2011](#references) method, we can use a software called `spread`.

 __Please note__ it requires Java 1.8.
-If you have multiple versions of Java installed on your system, you can use the command "export JAVA_HOME=`/usr/libexec/java_home -v 1.8`" to switch the version in Linux or Mac.
+If you run into any issues or need support, don't hesitate to check out our [Tech Rescue](tech-rescue.md) page.

 We recommend to download the .jar file from the [Spread website](https://rega.kuleuven.be/cev/ecv/software/spread), and follow the steps below: